realworldocaml/book/en/02-guided-tour.md

 # type segment = { endpoint1: point2d; endpoint2: point2d } ;;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now, imagine that you want to combine multiple of these scene objects
+Now, imagine that you want to combine multiple of these objects
-together, say as a description scene containing multiple objects.
-You
+together, say as a description of a multi-object scene.
+You need some
-need some unified way of representing these objects together in a
+unified way of representing these objects together in a single type.
-single type.
 One way of doing this is using a _variant_ type:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml }
 # type shape = | Circle of circle